paulplant/xdrip4ios_docs/docs/connect/cgm.md

 If you already have a Libre 2 connected, add a second Libre 2 CGM device and continue reading.
 Once connected to the new one, you can delete the previous Libre 2 CGM.

-If you already have a previous CGM added (not a Libre 2), you will get a warning that says that you can only have one CGM device added at a time.
-Please delete the previous device and try again.
+If you already have a previous CGM added (and it is not a Libre 2), you will get a warning that says that you can only have one CGM device added at a time.
+Please delete the previous device and try again (only if it is not a Libre 2).

 <img src="../CGMDelete.png" style="zoom:58%;" />